geological-survey-of-queensland/gsq-lodgement-portal/README.md

 There are 4 versions of lodgement portal to be built:

 1. MVP Lodgement Portal to replace the current lodgement functionality of QDEX reports - described on this page.
-2. Version 2 Lodgement Portal that parses the data lodged in the petroleum, coal, and mineral reporting guideline templates - described on [Version2-portal-README.MD](/Version2-portal-README.MD)
+2. Version 2 Lodgement Portal that extends the MVP Lodgement Portal to parse the data lodged in the petroleum, coal, and mineral reporting guideline templates - described on [Version2-portal-README.MD](/Version2-portal-README.MD)
-3. Version 3 Lodgement Portal that does some cool stuff - described on [Version3-portal-README.MD](/Version3-portal-README.MD)
+3. Multipart lodgement form (per ModulrTech style) for mineral & coal annual report - described on [Version3-portal-README.MD](/Version3-portal-README.MD)
-4. Version 4 Lodgement Portal that does some additional cool stuff - described on [Version4-portal-README.MD](/Version4-portal-README.MD)
+4. Multipart lodgement form (per ModulrTech style) for well completion report - described on [Version4-portal-README.MD](/Version4-portal-README.MD)

 ## Iterative delivery of the versions